Just-A-Freshman/LightScreenshot/README.md

 - Always-On-Top Window: Keep the window always on top, ensuring it is not obscured by other windows.
 This is convenient for placing screenshots on the side for reference.
 - Settings Options: Customize settings, including shortcuts and options for automatic copy/save/delete.
 - Optimized Canvas Zoom: Enhanced canvas zoom functionality with efficient size adjustment and support for mouse wheel operations.
+- OCR!
+You can config yourself to use other's ocr plugins.
+The default ocr is basic on Wechat.
+And the program will auto-search your Wechat installed location.

 ## limitation
 - Only compatible with Windows operating systems.